cyddrdrd/penpa_spoiler/README.md

   - Copy generated URL to clipboard

 ## Browser recommendation
-Recommended browsers:
-  - Chrome or Firefox
+- Chrome or Firefox are recommended

-Usually OK:
-  - Edge / Desktop Safari / iPad Safari

-Potentially problematic:
-  - iPhone Safari
+- iPhone Safari is not recommended

 Generated Penpa+ links may be extremely long.
 If a generated URL is too long to open directly in your browser, try using "load" in an empty Penpa+.